linode/docs/docs/applications/configuration-management/deploy-a-wordpress-site-using-terraform-and-linode-stackscripts/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'In this guide you will learn how to use a Community StackScript to deploy WordPress on a Linode using Terraform..'
+description: 'In this guide you will learn how to use a Community StackScript to deploy WordPress on a Linode using Terraform.'
 keywords: ['terraform','stackscripts','wordpress','orchestration']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2018-11-21